cloudfoundry/credhub/README.md

 # PCF Credential Manager
 =========================
-This "credhub" server helps manage secrets like passwords and certificates, offering rest apis for access to get/set/generate such secrets.
+This "credhub" server helps manage secrets like passwords, certificates, and CAs, offering a REST API for access to get/set/generate such secrets.

-Credhub is intended to live within a Bosh Director, typically, providing real credentials to the Bosh Director that it can substitute for variable references.
+Credhub is intended to live within a Bosh Director, providing real credentials to the Bosh Director that it can substitute for variable references.
 This preserves security by obviating the need to check into git such credentials, within a Bosh manifest.